How much automation is enough in software testing?

 - As much as possible in the available time and budget.

 - As much as needed – fight for budget and time if required.

-- Enough to cover all the acceptance criteria - make it part of delivery.
+- Enough to cover all the acceptance criteria – make it part of the delivery.

-- Should cover all happy paths, odd cases and boundary conditions.
+- Should include all the happy paths, unusual cases, and boundary conditions.

 - And there may be other interesting answers

-I agree that it's difficult to answer this question without looking at the specifics, however over a period of time, I have realised that there is a value in keeping automated suites small and simple.
-Automation code, like any other code base can have serious maintenance problems.
-If not handled properly, automation can have a big (and negative) impact on the project and can confuse otherwise good testing team.
+I agree that it’s difficult to respond to this question without looking at the specifics, however over a period, I have realized that there is a value in keeping automated suites small and straightforward.
+Automation code, like any other code base, can have serious maintenance problems.
+If not handled properly, automation can have a significant (and negative) impact on the project and can confuse otherwise good testing team.

-I have painfully witnessed - lets rewrite automation (or it's variances such as change infrastructure, versioning, branching, CI, build pipeline etc around it) framework few times and often it did not matter a lot.
-Often more time was spent in any rewriting exercise than it was planned initially - this article from Joel may be old, but it’s relevant and you should read it if you have time and interest.
+I have painfully witnessed – let us rewrite automation (or it’s variances such as change infrastructure, versioning, branching, CI, build-pipeline, etc. around it) framework few times.
+Often more time was spent in any rewriting exercise than it was planned initially – this article from Joel may be old, but it’s relevant, and you should read it if you have time and interest.